The Cosmostatistics Initiative

 The Cosmostatistics Initiative (COIN) is a worldwide endeavour aimed to foster interdisciplinary collaborations to solve data-driven scientific challenges.

-The group is lead by Rafael S. de Souza (University of North Carolina, USA) and co-chaired by Alberto Krone-Martins (Universidade de Lisboa, Portugal), Emille E. O. Ishida (Université Clermont Auvergne, France), Ewan Cameron (Oxford University, UK) and Jessi Cisewski (Yale University, USA).
+The group is co-lead by Rafael S. de Souza (University of North Carolina, USA), Alberto Krone-Martins (Universidade de Lisboa, Portugal) and Emille E. O. Ishida (Université Clermont Auvergne, France) with support from Ewan Cameron (Curtin U., Australia) and Jessi Cisewski (U. Winsconsin-Madison, USA).

 Researchers willing to join are welcome to contact any of the chairs!